 HOW TO PLAY: Roulette

-Online roulette features a wheel, a ball and a board.
+Online roulette features a wheel, a ball, and a board.
 The roulette board includes the numbers 1 to 36, and a single zero in European roulette and a double zero in American roulette.
-Numbers are black or red, and the zero or double zero are usually green.
+Numbers are black or red, and the zero or double zero is usually green.

 Roulette Bets